Error Estimates for Sparse Tensor Products of B-spline Approximation Spaces: Regular tensor-product approximation spaces

+defined on the tensor-product domain $\hat{\Omega}=(0,1)^d$.
+These spaces provide increasingly accurate approximations in \(H^q(\hat{\Omega})\) as \(h_{\bm{\ell}} \to 0\) and will later serve as building blocks for the construction of sparse-grid approximation spaces.

-\subsection{Parameter Space Meshes}
+\subsection{Parameter space meshes}

 We consider a family of meshes $\{\hat{\Omega}_h\}_h$ on a tensor-product parameter domain $\hat{\Omega}:=(0,1)^d$, where $h$ denotes the family index and represents the global mesh size.
-In this work, we consider a dyadic subdivision of the domain.
+In this work, we \revB{restrict to uniform grid spacing and} consider a dyadic subdivision of the domain.
 Let $\bm{\ell}=(\ell_1,\ldots, \ell_d) \in \mathbb{N}^d$ be a multi-index specifying the mesh level in each coordinate direction.
 The corresponding mesh sizes are given by the $d$-dimensional vector

 These mesh sizes partition the $d$-dimensional parameter domain into elements constructed by tensor products of unidimensional dyadic meshes:

 The family $\{\hat{\Omega}_{h_{\bm{\ell}}}\}_{\bm{\ell}}$ consists of anisotropic meshes indexed by the mesh levels $\bm{\ell}$, where we allow the mesh size to vary along different directions.
 This flexibility is essential for defining sparse-grid approximations.